Marskeswaledale.com

 A scheme for two stations in Richmond

-In 1878 the railway through Wensleydale linking Northallerton, Leyburn and Hawes to the Midland Railway at Garsdale Head was completed.
-This railway was owned by the NER as far as Hawes and the Midland Railway beyond5.
-This development led to sense that Swaledale was losing out.
-Plans were developed in 1882 for a railway between Richmond and Reeth running entirely on the north side of the Swale.
-(Ultimately the objective was a railway to Richmond and hence the map book is titled “Richmond and Hawes Junction Railway”.)
-These plans included a second terminus station at Richmond, near to Sylvio House (now 10 Hurgill Road), and an inconvenient half mile from the North Eastern Railway’s Richmond Station6,4,7!
-It was not ideal to be planning a second station on the opposite side of the town – but this solution was driven by the fact that terminus of the railway into Richmond from Darlington was “pointing” towards the hill on which the town is sited!
+Plans were developed in 1882 for a railway between Richmond and Reeth running on the north side of the Swale.
+(Ultimately the objective was a railway to Hawes and hence the map book below is titled “Richmond and Hawes Junction Railway”.)
+These plans included a second terminus station at Richmond, near to Sylvio House (now 10 Hurgill Road), and an inconvenient half mile from the North Eastern Railway’s Richmond Station6,7,8!
+It was not ideal to be planning a second station on the opposite side of the town, but this solution was driven by the fact that the terminus of the railway into Richmond from Darlington was “pointing” towards the hill on which the town is sited!
 A through route would have required either a costly tunnel under the town, or alternately a route along the south of the Swale which would have required at least one bridge.
 The promoters in the 1880s avoided these issues by proposing that Richmond should have two stations.

 Strong local support from landowners